-Chair Tamar Gendler Director of Graduate Studies Sun-Joo Shin, Acting DGS [F] (205 C, 203.432.6971, sun-joo.shin@yale.edu) Keith DeRose (410 C, 203.432.1674, keith.derose@yale.edu) Professors George Bealer, Seyla Benhabib, Susanne Bobzien, Jules Coleman, Stephen Darwall, Michael Della Rocca, Keith DeRose, Tamar Gendler, John Hare, Karsten Harries, Verity Harte, Laurence Horn, Shelly Kagan, Thomas Pogge, Scott Shapiro, Sun-Joo Shin, Steven Smith, Zoltán Szabó, Kenneth Winkler Associate Professor Matthew Smith Assistant Professors Jonathan Gilmore, Joshua Knobe, Jill North, Barbara Sattler, Bruno Whittle Lecturers Facundo Alonso, Raul Saucedo, Tamina Stephenson Fields of Study Fields include most of the major areas of philosophy.
+Chair Tamar Gendler Acting Chair [F] Shelly Kagan Director of Graduate Studies Sun-Joo Shin (205 C, 203.432.1674, sun-joo.shin@yale.edu) Professors George Bealer, Seyla Benhabib, Jules Coleman, Stephen Darwall, Michael Della Rocca, Keith DeRose, Paul Franks, Tamar Gendler, John Hare, Karsten Harries, Verity Harte, Laurence Horn, Shelly Kagan, Thomas Pogge, Scott Shapiro, Sun-Joo Shin, Steven Smith, Zoltán Szabó, Kenneth Winkler Associate Professors Joshua Knobe, Matthew Smith Assistant Professors Jonathan Gilmore, Barbara Sattler, Bruno Whittle Senior Research Scholar Susanne Bobzien Lecturers Facundo Alonso, Scott Edgar, Sonny Elizondo, Eric Mandelbaum, Raul Saucedo, Tamina Stephenson Fields of Study Fields include most of the major areas of philosophy.
 Please see the Philosophy Web site (www.yale.edu/philos) for the departmental statement.
 Special Requirements for the Ph.D.
 Degree In the first two years all students must complete a total of twelve term courses.
 Graduate courses are grouped: (1) metaphysics, theory of knowledge, philosophy of science; (2) ethics, aesthetics, philosophy of religion, political philosophy, and theory of value; (3) history of philosophy.
 No more than six and no fewer than two courses may be taken in each group.
 A course in logic must also be taken, although on the basis of previous work a student may petition to have this requirement waived.
 Two qualifying papers must be submitted, one in history, the other in another distribution area; normally the first of these papers will be submitted by mid-September, the second by December, of a student's third year.
 It is expected that these papers will be more substantial and professional than an ordinary term paper.
 Students must demonstrate competence in at least one of the following languages: French, German, Greek, or Latin, normally by the end of the second year.
 Students in Philosophy will teach in the third and fourth years.
 They must have teaching experience in at least two distribution areas.
 Approval of the dissertation prospectus is expected before the end of the sixth term.
 Upon completion of all predissertation requirements, including the prospectus, students are admitted to candidacy for the Ph.D.
 Admission to candidacy must take place by the end of the third year of study.
 The norm for completion of the Ph.D. degree is five to six years.
 Master's Degrees M.Phil.
 See Degree Requirements under Policies and Regulations.